CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definesequencepoints-method.md

 ms.assetid: 64202baf-be6b-40ba-8162-8cc6c0c9b8e1
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: f07685351425a4685ac4a0c8e1b8e3c198b14187
+ms.openlocfilehash: 63ba108bc234e566450bb019afc63acb4e75ad1f
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777298"
+ms.locfileid: "74427984"
 ---
 # <a name="isymunmanagedwriterdefinesequencepoints-method"></a>ISymUnmanagedWriter::DefineSequencePoints, méthode
 Définit un groupe de points de séquence dans la méthode actuelle.
-Chaque ligne de début et de la colonne de départ définit le début d’une instruction dans une méthode.
-Chaque ligne de fin et la colonne de fin définissent la fin d’une instruction dans une méthode.
-Les tableaux doivent être triés dans l’ordre croissant des offsets.
-L’offset est toujours mesuré depuis le début de la méthode, en octets.
+Each starting line and starting column define the start of a statement within a method.
+Each ending line and ending column define the end of a statement within a method.
+The arrays should be sorted in increasing order of offsets.
+The offset is always measured from the start of the method, in bytes.

 ## <a name="syntax"></a>Syntaxe